fullstackreact/30-days-of-react/day-02/post.md

 We have a React component that returns an `<h1>` element with the text 'Hello World'.

-HTML-like code the function returns is JSX.
+The HTML-like code inside the return statement is JSX.

 ```javascript
 function App() {